15 Best Things To Do in Grayton Beach, Florida

-If a typical beach town is laid-back, then Grayton Beach is fully reclining—in a hammock, with an ice-cold margarita in hand.
+If a typical beach town is laid-back, Grayton Beach is fully reclining—in a hammock with an ice-cold margarita.
 Settled into the wild, unkempt land that makes up the surrounding state park, this small town doesn't worry too much about whether you like it.
-As paper-white town squares and pastel cottages grew up just down the road along Highway 30A, Grayton Beach kept its shell-speckled, sandy roads; sea-weathered homes; and groovy attitude.
-Barring a little strip of stores and restaurants, the tiny coastal village remains old-school.
-Here's everything you need to hit on your next trip.
+As town squares and pastel cottages sprouted in areas down the road, Grayton Beach kept its shell-speckled, sandy roads, sea-weathered homes, and groovy attitude.
+There may be a new strip of stores and restaurants, but this tiny coastal village remains old-school.
+Here's everything you need to do, see, and eat on your next trip to Grayton Beach, Florida.

 "Go on out to the Backyard of Love," says a mellow woman behind the counter at Hibiscus Coffee & Guesthouse, a little bed-and-breakfast hidden beneath Spanish moss.
 She points to a shaded area behind the inn.
 Nailed to a tree outside is a rustic wooden sign that reads (she wasn't kidding) "Backyard of Love."
-Below it, there’s another sign that simply says “Hug in...hug out."
+Below it, another sign says, "Hug in...hug out."

-To get there, you will meander through a lush, fairy-worthy tapestry of ivy and narrow pathways forged during the B&B's 25 years in business.
+You meander through a lush, fairy-worthy tapestry of ivy and narrow pathways forged throughout the B&B's history.
 Like most things in Grayton Beach, the Backyard of Love is nothing fancy and a little funky—the kind of place where you could imagine a Woodstock revival coming together.
 That suits a town with the unofficial slogan "Nice dogs, strange people."

 After a morning bike ride, trade dusty pedals for the whitewashed floors of Black Bear Bread Co.
 Once inside the cozy cottage, you'll be smacked with the pleasant aroma of toasty sourdough and Benton's bacon, mingling in perfect harmony with poached eggs.
 Warm, flaky croissants and cinnamon rolls tempt you as you wait to order at the counter.
-You might catch executive chef and co-owner Phil McDonald running point by the galley window or swooping in with a steaming plate of the weekend-only biscuits and gravy to satisfy a hungry diner.
-The café has recently expanded next door, opening its own Bar Room.
-There, you can close out your day with oysters, shareables, charcuterie, and a selection of natural and biodynamic wines.
+Enjoy a steaming plate of the weekend-only biscuits and gravy.

 "I remember the days when we used to sit around a table and try to figure out how to get people to come down to 30A!" says co-owner Dave Rauschkolb.
 "We'd go, 'When are they going to discover this place?'"
 Nobody's asking that now.